FjellOverflow/nordlys/content/posts/syntax-highlighting.md

   - documentation
 ---

-Nordlys, out of the box, offers well-styled code blocks with customization features, in addition to the basic syntax highlighting [by Astro](https://docs.astro.build/en/guides/markdown-content/#syntax-highlighting).
-This post showcases and explains the various customization options available.
+Nordlys, out of the box, offers well-styled code blocks, powered by [Expressive Code](https://expressive-code.com/), with some addtional tweaks.
+This post outlines the basics of syntax highlighting; for more detailed information, customization options and examples, consult the [Expressive Code docs](https://expressive-code.com/key-features/syntax-highlighting/).

-## Basic Example
+## Basics

+### Code fences

-As always, we can embed code into `.md` and `.mdx` files by using code fences (```).
+Code can embedded into Markdown (`.md` and `.mdx`) files by using code fences (```).

 ````md title="pages/example.md"
 ```